davidjfk/014_student_dashboard/README_plan_to_solve_winc_assignment.md

                     Remark: round to 1 decimal  place (is what the requirement says, although  data only allows for rounding to 0 decimal place).
         2. create Victory Brush-and-Zoom container.
         3. feed the transformed student-data into the (barcharts inside) brush and zoom container.
+        4. dumb component 'barchart': as a user, when I open the homepage of the application I want to see an overview in the form of a bar chart of the evaluations (fun & difficult) of all students.

         (the remaining features will be implemented in 'branch_05_dashboard_overview_with_slice_and_dice_and_bonus_requirements' )